MAnders333/dotfiles/README.md

 ## .zshrc

-Sources different dotfiles such as .aliases and .functions, sets default editor to neovim and adds python interpreter to $PATH.
+Sources different dotfiles such as .aliases and .functions, sets default editor to neovim and adds python interpreter to \$PATH.
-In order to find out more about neovim, check [it](https://github.com/neovim/neovim) out on Github.
+In order to find out more about neovim, check it out [here](https://github.com/neovim/neovim).

 ## .tmux.conf